OctopusDeploy/docs/docs/administration/workers/worker-pools.md

 ## Configuring a step to use a worker pool

-If there are worker pools configured any step that requires a worker can be targeted at any pool.
+If there are worker pools configured, any step that requires a worker can be targeted at any pool.
 It's possible to use multiple pools in the one deployment process, for example, if you configured one pool of workers for script steps and another for Azure deployments.
-Once there are worker pools configured the **Octopus Web Portal** will ensure a pool is set for any step that requires a worker.
+Once there are worker pools configured, the **Octopus Web Portal** will ensure a pool is set for any step that requires a worker.

 :::hint
 **What's shown in the UI?**